-Assessment Criteria: A+ / A A-/B+ B / C+ Meaningfulness extremely meaningful to The document would be somewhat useful to teachers.
+11550551 nent Criteria: A+ / A A-/B+ B / C+ Meaningfulness to teachers The document would be extremely meaningful to teachers.
+The document would be somewhat useful to teachers.
 The document would not be useful to teachers.
-Critique of language teaching method and connection to prior learning Analysis is insightful showing depth of thought and critical reflection, arguments strongly supported by thoughtful connection to prior learning Analysis shows some insight and critical reflection; most arguments supported by connections to prior learning Analysis shows no depth or insight, no evidence of critical thinking; few or no attempts made to connect this method to prior learning 3 example activities that illustrate the method extremely well; they would be natural choices to incorporate into the lesson; The 3 example activities illustrate the method well; they could work in the lesson but would need to be adapted and justified of their use The 3 example activities do not illustrate the method Overall presentation of the document Documented is presented in a highly organized and accessible manner; excellent visuals references used are correctly cited acc. to APA Document is presented in a somewhat organized and accessible manner; very good visuals references used are cited acc. to APA with one or two errors Document is confusing and would be difficult to access; no visuals are used references are not correctly cited acc. to APA
+Critique of language teaching method and connection to prior learning thought and critical showing depth of thought and critical reflection; arguments strongly thoughtful showing depth of thought and critical reflection; most arguments supported by connections to prior to prior learning showing depth of thought and critical reflection; most arguments supported by connections to prior to prior thoughtful some insight and critical reflection; no evidence of critical thinking; few or no attempts made to connect this no evidence of critical thinking; few or no attempts made to 3 example activities illustrate the method extremely well; they would be natural choices to incorporate into the lesson; clear presentation of activities in document The 3 example activities illustrate the method well; they could work in the lesson but would need to be adapted and justified of their use The 3 example activities do not illustrate the method highly organized organized and accessible and accessible manner; excellent visuals organized and accessible manner; very good visuals references are n confusing and would be difficult to access; no visuals are used references are not correctly cited acc.